 Once that foundation is in place, automation is the next priority.
 Manual provisioning, one-off approvals, and static rules are hard to maintain and even harder to scale.
 By automating high-impact workflows like onboarding, offboarding, and access reviews, security teams reduce human error and regain time to focus on other strategic initiatives.

 It's important to note that none of this is guesswork.
-The Identity Maturity Model, outlined in our eBook, Secure Identity.
-Secure Everything., gives you a structured way to assess where you are today and what steps to prioritize next.
+The Identity Maturity Model outlined in our Secure Identity.
+Secure Everything. provides a structured way to assess where you are today and what steps to prioritize next.
 Whether you're still in the early phases or ready to advance your architecture, the model helps identify gaps, chart progress, and align identity strategy with broader business goals.

 Identity security starts here

-If you’re ready to move from fragmented tools to a more unified, resilient approach, Secure Identity.
-Secure Everything., is a great place to start.
-It lays out the core principles of a modern Identity strategy, including how to assess where you are today and what steps to take next.
+Ready to move from fragmented tools to a more unified, resilient approach?
+Secure Identity.
+Secure Everything. is a great place to start.
+It lays out the core principles of a modern identity strategy, including how to assess where you are today and what steps to take next.